Best VPN for Multiple Devices in Australia [Updated 2022]

 ExpressVPN multiple devices feature offers access to only 5 devices simultaneously, but it is incredibly apt at unblocking all kinds of geo-restricted sites in Australia.

-All servers successfully unblocked VoDs like Netflix, Disney Plus, Netflix US, Amazon Prime, Hulu, Voot, and more.
+All servers successfully unblocked VoDs like Disney Plus, Netflix US, Amazon Prime, Hulu, Voot, and more.
 You also have a pre-configured router app, along with dedicated clients for Windows, Mac, iOS, Linux, Samsung Smart TVs, etc in Australia.

 A non US VPN, headquartered in the British Virgin Islands, ExpressVPN falls out of the jurisdiction of the 5, 9, and 14 Eyes Alliances.
 It doesn’t store any records of its users and they’re backed with a strict no-logs policy which has been audited by PwC, an independent third-party organization.